 Optical Technician Training and Certification Program Info

 Optical technicians, including optical laboratory technicians, optical mechanics and manufacturing opticians, are responsible for creating lenses for use in instruments, such as telescopes, binoculars and cameras.
 Optical technicians, like ophthalmic technicians, may also make lenses used for vision correction.
-Many professionals in the field are high school graduates who gain on-the-job training, while some opt to complete a certificate program.
+Many professionals in the field are high school graduates who gain on-the-job training, while some opt to complete certificate programs.

-Optical technology certificate programs, including optical manufacturing and optical systems technology certificate programs, are designed to provide students with the technical skills and knowledge necessary to create and fit optical lenses into instruments and glasses.
-Students learn to use manual and computerized equipment to cut and polish lenses.
-Reading and understanding engineering specifications and eye-doctor provided prescriptions are included in the curriculum.
+Optical technology, optical manufacturing and optical systems technology certificate programs teach students to use manual and computerized equipment to cut and polish lenses.
+Instruction for reading and understanding engineering specifications and eye-doctor provided prescriptions are included in the curriculum.
 Programs can be found at community and technical colleges and include classroom lectures and hands-on laboratory experiences.
 The Joint Commission on Allied Health Personnel in Ophthalmology awards voluntary certifications to qualified graduates.

 In addition to having a high school diploma or GED, students who are interested in enrolling in an optical technician certificate program should have strong verbal communications and mathematics skills.
 Optical laboratory technicians use their hands and eyes to operate precision machinery and thus must have good manual dexterity and vision.